nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 [insert diagram]

-Given below is an exmaple usage scenario and how the Delete By Keyword mechanism behaves at each step.
+Given below is an exmaple usage scenario and how the deleting multiple person mechanism behaves at each step.

 Step 1.
 The user launches the application.